 The secret to thriving on social media is creating relevant, engaging, and useful content for your target audience.
 When it comes to a visual social network like Instagram, if your Instagram posts aren’t attracting as many prospects or likes as you’d wish, it doesn’t mean that the quality of your photos or videos is poor.
-It’s likely because you’re not including the right Instagram captions to intrigue your followers and new users.
+It’s likely because you’re not including the right words to intrigue your followers and new users, whether that means enlisting funny captions, savage captions, or a combination of the two.

-If you’re looking for the best way to improve your brand’s Instagram account, you should combine top-quality photos with captions, which communicate a clear message and drive conversions.
-So, here’s a list of my top eleven tips on how to optimize your Instagram captions to boost your brand’s success.
+If you’re looking for the best way to improve your brand’s Instagram account, you should combine top-quality photos with captions that communicate a clear message and drive conversions.
+So, here’s a list of my top eleven tips on how to optimize your Instagram posts to boost your brand’s success.

 A lot of people like to look for a shortcut in how to get more followers on Instagram to meet their Instagram strategy objectives, but very little is said about what to post on Instagram, especially when it comes to captions.
 Let’s change that!